tcdowney/downey-io-jekyll/blog/_posts/2018-01-21-learning-operating-systems-and-c-programming.md

 **Update (2018-02-25):** Just finished up the midterm and have added notes on my note-taking approach which I've found to be useful.

+**Update (2018-05-07):** Finished the course and earned my A. 😊 Added a few closing remarks, but overall I'm done updating this post.
+I think overall writing this up helped focus my efforts in the course so I'm going to do something similar for [Machine Learning](https://www.omscs.gatech.edu/cs-7641-machine-learning) this Fall and likely for [Machine Learning For Trading](https://www.omscs.gatech.edu/cs-7646-machine-learning-trading) (maybe I'll combine them into one super-post) this Summer.

 ## Motivation Behind Learning OS Concepts

 One of my goals this year is to learn more of the underlying concepts and theory of operating systems and improve my systems programming skills.
 Consequentially, I've enrolled in [Graduate Introduction to Operating Systems (CS 6200)](https://www.omscs.gatech.edu/cs-8803-introduction-operating-systems) (referred to as GIOS from here on out) through Georgia Tech's [OMSCS program](https://www.omscs.gatech.edu/) this semester to help meet this goal.
 However, it's been a few years since I've written any C and I never had the opportunity to take an Operating Systems course in undergrad so I've got some ground to cover.
 This post is currently a work in progress, but I'll add to it over time to document my learning journey and include links to any resources that proved helpful along the way.